- CGR Overview

-- Develop and maintain relationships with elected officials, their staff and various departments and agencies
+- Develops and maintains relationships with elected officials, their staff and various departments and agencies

-- Invite elected officials to campus and UCSF Medical Center for policy briefings and to serve as speakers and guests at special events
+- Invites elected officials to campus and UCSF Medical Center for policy briefings and to serve as speakers and guests at special events

-- Advocate the UC and UCSF position on proposed legislation at the state and federal level
+- Advocates the UC and UCSF position on proposed legislation at the state and federal level

-- Provide information to elected officials and their staff on the impact of proposed legislation on UCSF and the UCSF Medical Center
+- Provides information to elected officials and their staff on the impact of proposed legislation on UCSF and UCSF Health

 - Promote UCSF’s research, patient care and policy agenda with agencies and elected officials.